The Main Methods and Effectiveness of Japan's Official Development Assistance

 Document Introduction

-The report's core revolves around the revised "Development Cooperation Charter" from June 2023, explaining the new strategic direction of Japan's ODA.
-The revised charter establishes "co-creation" as the fundamental policy, aiming to pool the strengths of diverse actors, including developing countries, to jointly formulate solutions.
-It also proposes a "Co-Agenda Initiative Cooperation Menu," strategically combining ODA, other official funds, and private sector resources.
-In 2023, Japan's total ODA reached approximately $19.6 billion, accounting for 0.44% of Gross National Income (GNI).
-In terms of implementation, the report details Japan's key actions in 2024, including over $12 billion in assistance to Ukraine and neighboring countries, addressing the humanitarian crisis in Gaza, supporting food security in Global South countries, and strategically advancing the vision of a "Free and Open Indo-Pacific" through ODA, with investments in areas such as quality infrastructure, maritime security, and rule of law.
+The core of the report revolves around the revised "Development Cooperation Charter" from June 2023, explaining the new strategic directions for Japan's ODA.
+The revised Charter establishes co-creation as the fundamental policy, aiming to leverage the strengths of diverse actors, including developing countries, to jointly formulate solutions.
+It also proposes a Cooperation Menu for the Co-Agenda Initiative, strategically combining ODA, Other Official Flows (OOF), and private sector resources.
+In 2023, Japan's total ODA amounted to approximately 19.6 billion US dollars, accounting for 0.44% of its Gross National Income (GNI).
+At the implementation level, the report details Japan's key actions in 2024, including over 12 billion US dollars in assistance to Ukraine and neighboring countries, addressing the humanitarian crisis in Gaza, supporting food security in Global South countries, and strategically advancing the vision of a Free and Open Indo-Pacific through ODA, with investments in areas such as quality infrastructure, maritime security, and rule of law development.

 The report systematically evaluates the implementation priorities and outcomes of Japan's ODA by region.
-In East and Southeast Asia, through projects like the "Japan-ASEAN Comprehensive Connectivity Initiative," physical and non-physical connectivity is strengthened, and maritime law enforcement capacity building is supported.
-In Southwest Asia, the focus is on connectivity, debt restructuring, and crisis response in countries such as India, Bangladesh, and Sri Lanka.
-In Pacific Island Countries, their unique vulnerabilities are addressed through the 10th Pacific Islands Leaders Meeting and the "Pacific Climate Resilience Initiative."
-In Latin America, Africa, the Middle East, and other regions, cooperation spans multiple dimensions including healthcare, climate change, infrastructure, and humanitarian assistance.
+In East Asia and Southeast Asia, through initiatives like the Japan-ASEAN Comprehensive Connectivity Initiative, efforts are made to strengthen physical and non-physical connectivity and support maritime law enforcement capacity building.
+In Southwest Asia, the focus is on connectivity, debt restructuring, and crisis response in countries like India, Bangladesh, and Sri Lanka.
+In Pacific Island Countries, their unique vulnerabilities are addressed through the 10th Pacific Islands Leaders Meeting (PALM10) and the Pacific Climate Resilience Initiative.
+In regions such as Latin America, Africa, and the Middle East, cooperation spans multiple dimensions including healthcare, climate change, infrastructure, and humanitarian assistance.

 Regarding institutional development, the report emphasizes Japan's efforts to ensure ODA transparency and effectiveness.
-This includes public review through the Development Project Accountability Committee, implementing ex-post third-party evaluations, and disclosing information via the "ODA Visualization Website."
-Simultaneously, to mobilize new resources, Japan's Ministry of Foreign Affairs established the "New Development Finance Expert Panel" to explore using ODA as a catalyst to link private capital and the sustainable finance ecosystem.
+These include public review through the Development Project Accountability Committee, implementation of ex-post third-party evaluations, and information disclosure via the ODA Visualization website.
+Simultaneously, to mobilize new resources, Japan's Ministry of Foreign Affairs established a New Development Finance Expert Panel to explore an ecosystem that uses ODA as a catalyst to link private capital and sustainable finance.
 On the occasion of the 70th anniversary, Japan held a series of commemorative events and international symposiums aimed at enhancing domestic understanding and shaping international discourse.

-The latter part of the report focuses on Japan's pathways for addressing global issues through development cooperation.
-This includes advancing the Sustainable Development Goals guided by the principle of "Human Security for a New Era"; in the health sector, strengthening pandemic prevention, preparedness, and response as well as Universal Health Coverage based on the 2022 "Global Health Strategy"; in the environment and climate fields, actively participating in negotiations for an international instrument on plastic pollution, promoting the implementation of the "Kunming-Montreal Global Biodiversity Framework," and supporting developing countries' climate actions and Japan's own carbon neutrality goals through platforms like the "Asia Zero Emission Community" and the Joint Crediting Mechanism.
-Furthermore, the report outlines Japan's policies and engagement in frontier areas such as science and technology diplomacy and polar affairs.
+The latter part of the report focuses on Japan's approach to addressing global issues through development cooperation.
+This includes advancing the Sustainable Development Goals guided by the principle of human security for a new era; in the health sector, strengthening pandemic prevention, preparedness, and response as well as Universal Health Coverage (UHC) based on the 2022 Global Health Strategy; in the environment and climate fields, actively participating in negotiations for an international instrument on plastic pollution, promoting the implementation of the Kunming-Montreal Global Biodiversity Framework, and supporting climate action in developing countries and its own carbon neutrality goals through platforms like the Asia Zero Emission Community (AZEC) and the Joint Crediting Mechanism (JCM).
+Furthermore, the report outlines Japan's policies and engagement in cutting-edge areas such as science and technology diplomacy and polar affairs.